mauroBus/charty/README.md

 + Axis : will render an axis.
 Configuration options will determine whether it will render and x or y axis.
 + Bar : will render bars (like in a bar chart) for one data serie.
++ HorizontalBar : redefinition of Bar component, in order to draw horizontal bars instead of vertical.
 + Circle : renders circles for one data serie.
 + Donut : pie chart, renders as a donut
 + Line : draws a line for a data serie.
 + Rounded rectangle : used for labeling.
 Should be related to a text.
 + TextLabel : defines text for labeling.
 Can be used combined with rounded rectangles to create a label.
+Also, text component itself can be extended to redefine the positioning calculation , in order to create new text components.
 + Triangle : similar to Bar, but it draws a triangle instead of a bar.

 ### Composite Charts